 Coordination of Care for Diabetes Patients with PAD Reduces Amputations

-One example of such collaboration that occurs regularly is among San Antonio-area physicians Dr. Firas Akhrass, an Endocrinologist, Dr. Russell Stanley, a Podiatrist, and Dr. Dallas Broadway, the Interventional Radiologist leading Modern Vascular’s original San Antonio clinic.
+One example of such collaboration that occurs regularly is among San Antonio-area physicians Dr. Firas Akhrass, an Endocrinologist, Dr. Russell Stanley, a Podiatrist, and an Interventional Radiologist that used to manage Modern Vascular’s original San Antonio clinic.
 How do these doctors work together to reduce diabetic-related amputations?

 How do an Endocrinologist, a Podiatrist, and an Interventional Radiologist work together?

-All three participated in our Webinar on November 19, 2021 to discuss just that, but here’s a preview of their talk:
+All three participated in our Webinar, but here’s a preview of their talk:

 - Diabetic amputations may be rising in the United States / AJMC